your-tools/tsrc/docs/ref/cli.md

     (The command will fail if you run this while on the `master` branch our in "detached HEAD" mode)

-    `ASSIGNEE` is optional and should match the name of an active GitLab user
+    `ASSIGNEE` is optional and should match the name of an active GitLab user.

+    The merge request will get created if no other opened merge request with the same branch exists.
+Otherwise, the existing merge request will be updated.

+tsrc push [--ready|--wip]
+:   Toggle the *WIP* ("Work In Progress") prefix for the merge request.

 tsrc push --accept
 :   Tell GitLab to merge the merge request after the CI has passed.